EdenDonenfeld/Memory-Game/README.md

 # Memory-Game
-Android application for kids, of a Picture Memory Game
+Android application for kids, of a Card Memory Game